10 Reasons to Tell Your Kids the Truth about Santa

 YOU WANT YOUR KIDS TO UNDERSTAND THE GOSPEL

-The gospel according to Santa: Be good - get good things.
-Be bad - get a lump of coal.
+The gospel according to Santa: Be good and get good things.
+Be bad, get a lump of coal.

 YOU WANT THE FOCUS OF CHRISTMAS TO BE ON JESUS

-The fact is, most kids haven't come to that place of brokenness over their sin, and recognizing their need of a savior.
-I certainly don't blame them.
-But it's our job as parents to gently instruct them and guide them to the arms of Christ.
+What Jesus delivers is so much greater!
+Complete forgiveness of sins!
+But the reality is most kids haven't come to that place of brokenness over their sin, and recognizing their desperate need of a savior.
+I don't blame them, but it's our job as parents to gently instruct them and guide them to the arms of Christ.
+They need Him whether they realize it or not.

 YOU WANT YOUR KIDS TO BE CHEERFUL GIVERS, NOT GREEDY MATERIALISTS